fitzroy-c/Text-based-RPG-game-engine/README.md

 # Other documentation
 - Development log is in Develop package.
-- Project summary, game engine design, quick guide for player and game designer are all on Wiki page
+- Project summary, game engine design, quick guide for player and game designer, references and required additonal library are all on **Wiki** page
 - The card package, map package, gui package and DesignForFutureExtension package are used for game's future extension.